 The Pensions Regulator’s Annual Funding Statement 2022 the (AFS) contains a number of key messages for relevant schemes many of which follow on from recent years’ statements.

 These are delivered against the backdrop of current economic uncertainty which unsurprisingly also forms a central part of the statement.
-Our In-depth Insight covers the main points below.
+We cover the main points below.

 The AFS focusses on schemes that are undertaking valuations between 22 September 2021 and 21 September 2022 (Tranche 17) or undergoing material changes that necessitate a review of their funding and integrated risk management.
 It also has general relevance for other schemes.